 How can I use second-party data?

 Second-party data can help you improve your marketing campaign performance in various ways.
-Firstly, it’s an excellent complement to your first-party data as it gives you insight into your potential customers or existing customer profiles.
+For example, it gives you insight into your potential customers or existing customer profiles, making it an excellent complement to your first-party data.
 This increases your scale and helps to improve your targeting efforts to supercharge your campaigns.

 Of course, second-party data allows organizations to monetize their first-party data as such, opening up new revenue streams.